Entanglement of Identical Particles and the Detection Process: Applications

-If $\gamma=0$, the concurrence is unaffected ($C_a=C_d$), ambiguous detector settings with $D_{LR}\neq 0 \neq D_{RL}$ can manifest itself only as a higher two-particle entropy and lower predictability with respect to the unambiguous case.
-In this case, the identical particles behave distinguishably, hence just like particles of a different kind.
+We can thus understand a loss of predictability $P_d$ as an increase of correlations, whose (quantum or classical) nature is defined by the balance of $C_d^2$ and $S_d$.

-In contrast, non-vanishing values of $\gamma$ change the situation dramatically, and the concurrence will be affected as well.
-For illustration, let us discuss two exemplary transitions, and their experimental implementations in HOM-type setups:
+If $\gamma=0$, the detector-level concurrence equals the a-priori value ($C_a=C_d$), and ambiguous detector settings with $D_{LR}\neq 0 \neq D_{RL}$ can still manifest themselves, but only as a higher two-particle entropy and lower single-particle predictability with respect to the unambiguous case.
+The identical particles behave distinguishably, hence just like particles of a different kind, and \emph{classical correlations} are induced by the ambiguous detector setting.
+In contrast, non-vanishing values of $\gamma$ change the situation dramatically, and the concurrence $C_d$ will be affected as well.
+For illustration, let us discuss two exemplary transitions, and their experimental implementations in HOM-type setups.